idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

-Our goal, from inferring some meaning from the lists of lists the reader gave us, will be to head off to the code generator so we probably want something amenable to it.
+Our goal, from inferring some meaning from the lists of lists the reader gave us, will be to head off to the code generator so we probably want something amenable to that.

-Here, we're going to generate some "intermediate code."
+In our case, we're going to have the evaluator generate some "intermediate code."
 By this we mean to have reduced the source code expressions down to some high level statements of intent with a vague eye on how the virtual machine works.
 I confess, that's not a terribly clear description as, for me, it's a bit hard to describe without showing examples (coming in the next section).

 You can imagine, though, in our `highfalutin
 <https://en.wiktionary.org/wiki/highfalutin>`_ source language we
 *bind* variables to values whereas in the grubby world of machine code we're going to "set" something.

-The intermediate language is a group of constants, :samp:`IDIO_I_{some_thing}` -- with the ``_I_`` for intermediate, which, when we're finished doing whatever we intend to do with intermediate code, will be translated reasonably straightforwardly
+The intermediate language has a group of constants, :samp:`IDIO_I_{some_thing}` -- with the ``_I_`` for intermediate, which, when we're finished doing whatever we intend to do with intermediate code, will be translated reasonably straightforwardly